 I also recommend that the display breaks with the standard 1080i resolution, and instead offers a unique 960i display that would be tailor-made to host the majority of systems.
 Here are all the (pre-HD) systems and their native resolution, along with the multiplier needed to fit a 960 display:

-Unfortunately the SNES and Genesis don’t fit the mold, so there would either be some stretching or a black border to preserve pixels.
-Atari Lynx and Phillips CD-i don’t mesh either, but who plays those?
+Unfortunately the SNES, NEO GEO, Genesis, and Phillips CD-i don’t fit the mold, so there would either be some stretching or a black border to preserve pixels.
 Overall a 960 display is a much better fit than 1080 for all systems.

 This TV would need all the connectors of yesteryear: RCA, Component, S-Video, and possibly coaxial for systems that used RF switches.
 Maybe SCART as well, for folks in Europe.